MichaelBykov/Expect/Documentation/Tutorials/Quick-Start.md

 Once you have Expect installed, it's time to build it.
 Using the build system of your choice, build Expect from inside your project.
+Make sure your build system is set to build C++ using the C++11 standard or newer.

 The first step in building Expect requires you to add the main Expect `Include` directory to your project's include directories.